SpareCores/sc-www/src/assets/articles/year-in-review-2025.md

 ## April: The Resource Tracker

 This was probably the most significant release of the year.
 We shipped the [`resource-tracker` Python package](/article/metaflow-resource-tracker) -- a tool that monitors the CPU, memory, GPU, disk, and network usage of a process and its descendants, then recommends the cheapest cloud server that meets those requirements using the Spare Cores Navigator data.

 The initial `procfs` implementation was quick to put together, but only worked on Linux.
-Thanks to inbound requests, we added a `psutil` fallback that made it work on MacOS and Windows as well, which matters because data scientists often develop locally and deploy to cloud.
+Thanks to inbound requests, we added a `psutil` fallback that made it work on macOS and Windows as well, which matters because data scientists often develop locally and deploy to cloud.

 <img src="/assets/images/resource_tracker/resource-usage-cpu.webp" style="padding: 30px 0px 30px 30px;">